ste113/groupprojectaws/README.md

 ## Features

 - User authentication
+- Google authentication
 - Take quizzes and see your scores
 - View quiz results and correct answers
+- Hosted on an AWS EC2 instance

 ## Prerequisites